cedadev/jasmin-workshop/exercises/ex02/README.md

 ### Objectives

-After competing this exercise I will be able to:
+After completing this exercise I will be able to:
 * **execute** a computing task on the sci machine from a command line
  * **monitor** CPU and memory resources usage of my computing task
  * **understand** the modules environemnt e.g. JASPY and software on JASMIN